 AcreTrader’s investments often sell out fast.
 However, the company is always on the hunt for more farmland and works to add new deals weekly.

 If all farms are sold out when you visit the AcreTrader website, our advice is to sign up as a member and keep a regular eye out for new offerings.

 When a new offering appears, decide quickly whether or not it’s the investment for you, and then act accordingly.

 How AcreTrader Screens Offerings

-AcreTrader is a legit way to invest in farmland and only offers investments that meet their criteria.
-Notably, AcreTrader uses 12 factors to review a potential parcel.
+AcreTrader is a legitimate way to invest in farmland and only offers investments that meet their criteria.
+Interestingly, AcreTrader uses 12 factors to review a potential parcel.

 Each AcreTrader offering shares these traits below:

-- No known historical flooding (i.e., greater than 10% crop loss in the last ten years)
+- Absence of known historical flooding (i.e., greater than 10% crop loss in the last ten years)